 Your home is pushing twenty years old and as you’re admiring the new roof you replaced last year, you think to yourself: How long is the old, reliable garage door going to last?
 One of the most important aspects of your home is the garage door.
 It serves so many purposes: protection, security, curb appeal, and adds value to your home.
 So, how long can you expect your garage door to last and, more than that, how can you extend its life?

 Most manufacturers warranty new garage doors for about 3-5 years, depending on the type of door you buy.
-Manufacturers, like CHI Overhead Doors, warrant their parts, such as springs and other hardware, for 1-3 years, as well.
-Warranties are great when the unexpected happens and you have to replace an important part.
+Manufacturers like CHI Overhead Doors warrant their parts, such as springs and other hardware, for 1-3 years as well.
+Warranties are great when the unexpected happens, and you have to replace an important part.

 Most experts estimate garage doors should last between 15-30 years.
-But, that depends on the type of garage door you have, the material it’s made of, the quality and the age of the garage door.
+However, that range is a best case scenario estimate.
+The true life span of your garage door depends on its type, material, quality, and age.
 If your home is pushing 30 years old, it’s most likely time to think about replacing your door.

-- bottom seal
+- Checking the bottom seal

-- balance of the door (springs)
+- Balancing the door (springs)

-- lube and tighten moving parts
+- Lubing and tightening moving parts